-- Higher HRV means the heart beats less frequently, therefore it indicates balance between sympathetic and parasympathetic nervous system.
+- Higher HRV means the heart beats less frequently, therefore it indicates balance between the sympathetic and parasympathetic nervous systems.

 - Lower HRV means the heart beats more frequently.
-This can indicate overactivity of the sympathetic nervous system that is caused by insuficient sleep, poor nutrition, fatigue or stress.
+This can indicate overactivity of the sympathetic nervous system that is caused by insufficient sleep, poor nutrition, fatigue or stress.

 You can use Fitbit together with the peloton to assess your daily readiness to train.
 Daily readiness score, which is the new feature that helps to optimize your activity level.

-Does it help with peloton wokrouts?
-In general, Fitbit’s daily readiness score helps with peloton workouts because it allows making a smart decision whether or not you should be training, which intensity is appropriate and how often you need to rest between sessions.
+For me, a daily readiness score helps with workouts because it allows making a smart decision about whether or not I should be training, which intensity is appropriate, and how often I need to rest between sessions.

-- Workout duration – With Fitbit you can find the optimal class duration that will be hard enough to cause training adaptation, but not too long to cause muscle fatigue.
-Also, you can monitor the progress based on your week by week fitness reports.
+With Fitbit, I can find the optimal class duration that will be hard enough to cause training adaptation, but not too long to cause muscle fatigue.
+Also, I can monitor the progress based on your week-by-week fitness reports.

-- Down-regulation – Peloton has number of sleep and calm meditations.
-Using the fitbit you can see immediate feedback of those sessions in your reports.
+Peloton has a number of sleep and calm meditations.
+Using Fitbit you can see immediate feedback on those sessions in your reports.

 In other words, using Fitbit with a peloton allows me to experiment with a variety of workout classes.

 One cool thing I’ve noticed about Fitbit is it doesn’t dump all the scientific metrics on you.
 Instead, it simplifies the numbers on an easy-to-understand scale.

 The score is based on multiple metrics mentioned above.